10/11/2017 0 Comments

 It is not easy to determine whether a driver is impaired by marijuana.
 The risk of drugged driving and how the risk varies with the amount of cannabis consumed is not well quantified.
 This uncertainty makes it difficult to develop effective road safety laws targeting drugged driving.
 Another major difficulty is detection of marijuana impairment.
 Unlike the breathalyser for alcohol testing, there is no widely accepted roadside test for marijuana impairment.
 THC cannot yet be measured with a cheap and reliable breath test.
 The presence of THC in the body can be measured by blood and urine tests, but if Canada is to limit THC content like it limits blood-alcohol content, or allow police to do roadside tests for it, it will need to make changes to the Criminal Code.

 The case of accused drugged-driver named Carson Bingley illustrates the difficulties with respect to detection of drugged driving.
 In 2009, Mr. Bingley drove the wrong way up an Ottawa street and hit another car in a parking lot.
 Police were called to the scene of the accident and noted signs of impairment, but the roadside test revealed a blood alcohol concentration well below the legal limit.
 The police had a “Drug Recognition Expert” administer sobriety tests at the scene.
 Mr. Bingley failed the sobriety tests and was charged with driving while drug impaired.
 Mr. Bingley admitted that he had smoked marijuana, and a subsequent urine test was positive for cannabis and other drugs.
 Despite that evidence, Mr. Bingley was tried but acquitted for the offence of driving while drug impaired.
-The appeal from that decision has made its way up to the Supreme Court of Canada, which is in the process of deciding Mr. Bingley’s case.
+The police had a “Drug Recognition Expert” administer a 12 step drug recognition evaluation.
+Mr. Bingley admitted that he had smoked marijuana and the evaluation confirmed that.
+Mr. Bingley was charged with driving while drug impaired.
+The trial judge refused to admit the evidence of the DRE because the DRE was not an expert regarding the underlying science behind the evaluation.
+The appeal from that decision made its way up to the Supreme Court of Canada.
+The Supreme Court of Canada recently held that the DRE is an expert and his opinion regarding the evaluation is admissible, thus requiring another trial of Mr. Bingley at which the DRE’s expert evidence will be admitted.

 Impact on Vancouver Personal Injury Law